 Conflict Alert is a subnational conflict monitoring system that tracks the incidence, causes, and human costs of violent conflict in the Philippines.
 It aims to shape policymaking, development strategies, and peacebuilding approaches by providing relevant, robust, and reliable conflict data.

-Users will also be able to access data on vertical (rebellion-related) and horizontal (inter- and intra-group and community-level violence) conflicts and their causes.
-The system allows data generation through its advanced search facility, and conflict mapping or the geographical tracking of conflict.
+Users will be able to access data on vertical (rebellion or violent extremism) and horizontal (inter- and intra-group and community-level violence) conflicts and their causes.
+The system allows data generation through its charting tool, and conflict mapping or the geographical tracking of conflict.

-Conflict Alert is supported by the Korea Trust Fund for Economic and Peace-Building Transitions, the World Bank, the Australian Department of Foreign Affairs and Trade and the Royal Norwegian Government.
+Conflict Alert was developed by International Alert Philippines.
+It is supported by the World Bank and the Australian Department of Foreign Affairs and Trade.
+Previous funders were the Korea Trust Fund for Economic and Peace-Building Transitions and the Royal Norwegian Government.